kdpatters/torrent/readme.md

 can lean to the verbose side).

 TODO:
--Handle abrupt disconnects (e.g. no more data packets, no more acks)
+- Handle abrupt disconnects (e.g. no more data packets, no more acks)
-    -Retransmit GET (if no response within timeout) -Picking a different peer (or removing the first from the peer list if the first peer has crashed) so it is not chosen again -Handle dropped data packets using timeout
+    - Retransmit GET (if no response within timeout)
+    - Picking a different peer (or removing the first from the peer list if the first peer has crashed) so it is not chosen again
+- Handle dropped data packets using timeout
--Handle stalled downloads using timeout
+- Handle stalled downloads using timeout
--Handle stalled uploads using timeout
+- Handle stalled uploads using timeout
--Implement concurrency for downloads
+- Implement concurrency for downloads
-    -Allow flexible numbers of downloads and uploads instead of fixed -Implement congestion control
+    - Allow flexible numbers of downloads and uploads instead of fixed
+- Implement congestion control